 CHM 111 General College Chemistry (4) Begins with atomic theory and bonding and continues through simple chemical reactions, the periodic table and forms of matter.
 The students will develop the skills to perform general chemical calculations.
 Laboratory experiments will include physical properties, synthesis, kinetics, and identifying unknowns.
 Three hours lecture and 3.3 hours laboratory per week.
-Fall semester.
+Every Fall and periodically in Spring semesters.
 Prerequisite: Math proficiency is required or permission of instructor.